 Stocks and bonds are the first options that come to mind when most people think of investing.
 But there’s another savvy form of investment that may also create wealth for people who’ve opted to give it a try: real estate investment.

-“Real estate is everywhere,” says Teo Nicolais, president of Nicolais, LLC, a Denver-based real estate investment company, and instructor of Real Estate Investment at Harvard Professional Development Programs and Harvard Extension School.
+“Real estate is everywhere,” says Teo Nicolais, president of Nicolais, LLC, a Denver-based real estate investment company, and instructor of the Real Estate Investment course from Harvard’s Division of Continuing Education Professional & Executive Development.
 “Not only is it the most ubiquitous asset in the world, but there are so many different ways to interact with it.”